Skip to main content

 SRT_ES_202207_Banco-de-pruebas-neumática_836px

-A pneumatic test bench is a mechanical installation in which we check the correct use and functioning of the seals we manufacture..
+A pneumatic test stand is a mechanical installation in which we check the correct use and operation of the gaskets we manufacture..

-At Epidor Seals and Rubber Technology we have a test bench for hydraulic seals. shared with the Polytechnic University of Catalonia (UPC), We have designed and built a new bench adapted to pneumatic seals.
-In this way, we can also check the performance and wear of pneumatic parts, just as we do with seals for hydraulics.
+Epidor Seals and Rubber Technology has a test bench for hydraulic seals. shared with the Polytechnic University of Catalonia (UPC), We have designed and built a new bench adapted to pneumatic seals.
+In this way, we can also verify performance and check wear on pneumatic parts, just as we do with seals for hydraulics.

-The pneumatic test bench has been manufactured with components purchased from companies in the group.
+The pneumatic test bench has been manufactured with components purchased from group companies.
 EPI Industries, to which we belong.

-As mentioned above, Epidor Seals and Rubber Technology we have two test benches, one for pneumatic tests and one for hydraulic tests.
+As previously mentioned, at Epidor Seals and Rubber Technology we have two test benches, one for pneumatic and one for hydraulic tests.

-To understand the importance of having both test spaces, we need to talk about the types of cylinders where sealing rings are installed.
+To understand the importance of having both test spaces, we must talk about the types of cylinders where sealing gaskets are installed.

 • Pneumatic cylinders

-These are linear actuators which use, as a driving force, the pressure exerted by a compressed gas on the surface of an internal piston.
-This gas is usually dry air treated with a light oil dispersion.
+They are linear actuators that use, as driving force, the pressure exerted by a compressed gas on the surface of an internal piston.
+This gas is usually dry air treated with a light dispersion of oil.

-Since the operating pressure in pneumatics does not exceed 20 bar, the design of a pneumatic cylinder does not require high mechanical strength and therefore they are made of aluminium alloys or even thermoplastic materials.
+Since the operating pressure in pneumatics does not exceed 20 bar, the constructive design of a pneumatic cylinder does not require high mechanical strength and therefore they are made of aluminum alloys or even thermoplastic materials.

 • Hydraulic cylinders

-Linear actuators which use, as a driving force, the pressure exerted by a pressurised liquid on the surface of an internal piston.
+Linear actuators which use, as a driving force, the pressure exerted by a pressurized liquid on the surface of an internal piston.
 This liquid is usually an industrial oil.

-The pressure range in hydraulics is much higher.
+The range of pressures in hydraulics is much higher.
 And if we think of cylinders for light hydraulics, their pressures vary between 160 bar and 250 bar.
 And for these working conditions, the cylinders must be made of a mechanically resistant material such as iron.

 In this case, our bench has 4 hydraulic cylinders and a hydraulic power unit capable of achieving 250 bar of pressure.

-Both the hydraulic and pneumatic cylinders are fitted with sealing gaskets, a key element in the cylinder's functioning, They are responsible for preventing oil and air leaks, respectively.
+Both hydraulic and pneumatic cylinders are installed in both hydraulic and pneumatic cylinders. sealing gaskets, a key element in the operation of the cylinder., They are responsible for preventing oil and air leaks, respectively.

 What do we test on a pneumatic test bench?